An opportunity to do a job that makes a real difference to people's lives

 Lisa Mountford

-I first started working for Martha Trust almost 20 years ago as a care assistant.
-During this time I have worked as a senior carer, therapy assistant, therapy co-ordinator and am now the training and development officer.
+I first started working for Martha Trust over 20 years ago as a care assistant.
+During this time I have worked as a senior carer, therapy assistant, therapy co-ordinator, training and development officer and now I am a qualified Nursing Associate.
 My experience means that I can encourage and empathise with new staff who have no experience in care work.
-Both homes have a lovely, homely atmosphere but the best thing by far are the residents; who make the work fun and satisfying so much so that I still do a small amount of senior care work at the weekends.
+Both homes have a lovely, homely atmosphere but the best thing by far are the residents; who make the work fun and satisfying.